JeeWeetje/iot-workshop/Azure.md

 # The Things Network & Azure IoT: a perfect combination
 ## Receivig and handling telemetry in Azure

-This is an example of how uplink and downlink messages from and to The Things Network can be handled in Azure.
-In this workshop, we will pass telemetry from your device to Azure Functions and we will pass commands back to your device.
+This is an example of how uplink messages from The Things Network can be handled in Azure.
+In this workshop, we will pass telemetry from your device to Azure Functions. *Note: passing back commands to your device will be added after this workshop*

 ![alt tag](img/arch/azure-telemetry-pipeline.png)